nhgritctran/PheTK/README.md

 - All PheTK functions run on standard machines.
 The `by_genotype()` Cohort function supports VCF (default, no Spark needed) and Hail (requires a Spark cluster) data formats.
 - Both logistic regression and Cox regression scale with CPU counts for faster processing.
 See figure S2 below from PheTK publication for more information.
 In our experience, 4 CPU machines are the most cost-efficient, especially for large-scale analyses.
-- For an end-to-end pipeline, the system requirements should be based on the most demanding steps.
-For example, for the _All of Us_ data v8/v9, a VM with 16CPU 104GB RAM should work;
+- For an end-to-end pipeline, the system requirements should be based on the most demanding steps, which is usually phecode mapping.
+Since v0.2.7, the phecode module uses DuckDB by default, which brought the memory requirement for the full _All of Us_ v8 cohort down substantially: a **4 vCPU / 26GB RAM** VM is sufficient for the entire pipeline.
-if users only need to run PheWAS analysis, it can be run at a much lower configuration as shown in figure S2.
+If users only need to run PheWAS analysis, it can be run at a much lower configuration as shown in figure S2.

 ![PheTK Performance Benchmarks](img/readme/FigureS2.png)
 **Figure S2**: Logistic regression performance benchmarks from PheTK publication showing scalability with different CPU configurations and cohort sizes.